 When to Seek Medical Attention

 Seek emergency medical attention for any right-sided chest pain associated with difficulty breathing or shortness of breath.
-Even if the pain is not causing breathing difficulty, it's important to see a doctor to evaluate any unexplained pleuritic pain, especially if associated with an injury, fever or other symptoms.
+Even if the pain is not causing breathing difficulty, it's important to see a doctor as soon as possible to evaluate unexplained pleuritic pain, especially if associated with an injury, fever or other symptoms.
 Remember that pain is a warning sign to seek medical attention.